 Become a qualified Horticulturalist in one year with our Certificate III in Parks and Gardens - Non Apprentice Stream.
 This course is suitable for those who want to begin or change careers and for students already learning and working in Horticulture.

 The Certificate III in Parks and Gardens will teach you the technical skills and knowledge necessary for employment in grounds maintenance at public parks, residential and commercial properties.
 Parks and Gardens staff are responsible for providing grounds maintenance at a high standard.

-Apprentices and Non-Apprentices will acquire the essential skills and knowledge for the gardens maintenance trade with a focus on environmental and sustainable work practices.
+You will acquire the essential skills and knowledge for the gardens maintenance trade, with a focus on environmental and sustainable work practices.

 Industry connections and resources

 Experienced teachers will work with you throughout your training as you gain the skills and knowledge necessary for maintaining parks and gardens to a high standard.
 Benefit from excursions to some of Victoria’s most popular botanical gardens and state parks.

 The NGIV – Nursery and Garden Industry Victoria – is the peak industry body for the state’s horticultural industry.
 You will have an opportunity to work with Melbourne Polytechnic through events such as the Melbourne International Flower and Garden Show.